stases/math4ai_temp/docs/essentials/stats_basics.md

 parent: Statistics
 grand_parent: Essentials
 nav_order: 1
-title: Probability, dependence, and information
+title: Basic probability theory
 ---

-# Probability, dependence, and information
+# Basic probability theory
-## Random variables and probabilities
+## Basics: Random variables and probabilities

 In statistics, we will be working with a special type of mathematics that is able to handle uncertainty of events.